 The national Disaster Distress Helpline is dedicated to providing crisis counseling and support 24/7/365 for anyone in the U.S./territories experiencing emotional distress or other mental health concerns related to any natural or human-caused disaster.
 Callers can connect with Disaster Distress Helpline counselors in 100+ additional languages via third-party interpretation services.
 People who are Deaf or hard of hearing can use the text option, or for TTY, use their preferred Relay service or dial 7-1-1 and then 1-800-985-5990.
 The Disaster Distress Helpline is free and confidential.

 American Red Cross

 The American Red Cross (ARC) leads local emergency relief efforts in coordination with other local, state, and national agencies.
 They help communities prepare and respond to disasters in many different ways.
-They can also help you: Locate shelters and family assistance centers, Contact and locate loved ones, Learn tips and strategies to prepare, respond, and recover.
+They can also help you: locate shelters and family assistance centers; contact and locate loved ones; and learn tips and strategies to prepare, respond, and recover.
 To speak to an ARC representative: Call 1-800-RED-CROSS (1-800-733-2767).